amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-II.md

 Exception in thread "main" java.lang.ClassCastException: [Ljava.lang.Object; cannot be cast to [Ljava.lang.String; at com.amitinside.practice.Helper.main(Helper.java:13)
 {% endhighlight %}

-it clearly shows that Object array can not be casted to String array because the actual type of the array is an Object array and in run-time to cast to String array, causes the exception.
-Even though the actual array provided in main method is a String array, while assigning in main method the converted array to a String Array fails because the actual reified type is an Object array.
-The actual reified type should have been String array.
+it clearly shows that **Object array** can not be casted to **String array** because the actual type of the array is an **Object array** and in runtime while casting it to **String array**, causes the exception.
+Even though the actual array provided in main method is a **String array**, while assigning the converted array to a **String Array** fails because the actual reified type is an **Object array**.
+The actual reified type should have been **String array**.

 ### Principle of Truth in Advertising

 The reified type of an array must be a subtype of the erasure

-So, according to this, in the previous problem, T has been bound to String but the reified type of the array is still Object.
+So, according to this, in the previous problem, **T** has been bound to **String** but the reified type of the array is still **Object** and hence the exception occurs.

 ### Cast-Iron Guarantee

-Casts inserted automatically by erasure will never fail unless your application code has **Unchecked Warning**.
+Casts inserted automatically by erasure will never fail unless your application code has **Unchecked Cast Warning** message.

-This clearly states that due to erasure, the casts will never fail in run-time unless your code has the **Unchecked Warning** and in our scenario, we do have an **Unchecked Warning** which causes the **ClassCastException** in run-time.
+This clearly states that due to erasure, the casts will never fail in runtime unless your code has the **Unchecked Cast Warning** messages and in our example, we do have an **Unchecked Warning** which causes the **ClassCastException** in runtime.

+### Unchecked Cast Warning

+Just as a reference to what **Unchecked Cast Warning** is.
+It is a compiler warning message due to any cast from a non-qualified type to a generic type or vice-versa.